Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Methodology

 \section{Methodology}

-Skin lesion segmentation can be considered to a pixel-level recognition problem.
-In this section, we first present a general framework of our method and then the details of CCA module and CGL module are introduced which extract powerful context and aggregate discriminative features for fine-grained semantic segmentation.
-Finally, we describe the network optimization.
+In this section, we first present a general framework of our method and then the details of the CCA module and CGL module are introduced which extract powerful global context and aggregate discriminative features for fine-grained semantic segmentation.
+Finally, we describe network optimization.